antonycourtney/tad/src/doc/building.md

 This will install dependencies from `package.json` from npm(https://www.npmjs.com/).
 This will take some time, particularly if this is the first time you are downloading many of the dependencies.

-## Build static assets

-This step will install various static assets (such as the Bootstrap CSS file) into a common build directory used by the application:

-    $ npm run build-assets

-## Run webpack

-Open a new terminal window in the same directory, and run

-    $ npm run webpack:watch

-This will use [webpack](https://webpack.github.io/) and [Babel](https://babeljs.io/) to compile and bundle the ES2015 sources into older versions of JavaScript supported by node.js and Chromium.

 ## Rebuild binary libraries with electron-rebuild

 Tad depends on the sqlite npm package, which in turn depends on the SQLite library, implemented in C++.
 For reasons I don't fully understand related to how native libraries are